 Many businesses are tempted to abandon or cut back on traditional media, but it would be a mistake to do so, especially for restaurants that rely on foot traffic and late deciders.
 Other than television, out-of-home advertising might be a restaurant’s best friend.

-Here’s what restaurants need to know about this marketing strategy.
+Here’s what restaurants need to know about OOH marketing strategy.

 There’s more to outside advertising than billboards.
 The Outdoor Advertising Association of America divides out-of-home advertising into four categories.